MV Pvt. Franklin J. Phillips: Construction and commissioning

 The ship was built in 1980 at the Odense Staalskibsvaerft A/S, Lindø, Denmark.
 She was put into the service of Maersk Line as Evelyn Mærsk.

 In 1983, she was acquired and chartered by the Navy under a long-term contract as MV Pvt.
 Harry Fisher (AK-3004).
 The ship underwent conversion at the Bethlehem Steel at Sparrows Point, Massachusetts.
 She was assigned to Maritime Prepositioning Ship Squadron 2 and supported the US Marine Corps Expeditionary Brigade.
 In 1988, the ship was renamed to MV Pvt.
 Franklin J. Philips (AK-3004) after it was found out that Harry Fisher was not his real name.

 On 1 August 1990, she unloaded military cargos in support of Operation Desert Shield.
 In December 1992, the ship took part in Operation Restore Hope.

-On 28 August 2003, a Visit Board Search and Seizure (VBSS) drill was held on board the ship.

 In 2008, the ship was struck from the Naval Register and later returned to Maersk Line as Mærsk Tennessee.